 - It has some dietary benefits.
 For someone like me, that tends to get iron deficient, cooking in cast iron can leech dietary iron into the food.
 Pretty cool, hey?

-Cast Iron Camp Oven: which is great for things like stews, breads, porridges, vegetables and I have Pioneer brand 4.5 quart camp oven which cost me about $40.00
+Cast Iron Camp Oven – great for things like stews, breads, porridges, vegetables.
+I have a Pioneer brand 4.5 quart camp oven which cost me about $40.00